spatie/tailwind-safelist-generator/README.md

 };
 ```

 As Tailwind suggest, [write purgeable HTML](https://tailwindcss.com/docs/optimizing-for-production#writing-purgeable-html) when possible.
-However, sometimes purgeable HTML isn't an option, like when you need to generate Tailwind classes with data from a CMS.
+But sometimes purgeable HTML isn't an option, like when you need to generate Tailwind classes with data from a CMS.

 To ensure classes that don't appear in your codebase don't get purged, you can maintain a plain `.txt` listing them so Tailwind will pick them up and generate them.